Why Sandals and a Stick

 We reflected on the Bible, Jesus, and how we should interpret life on earth.
 He mentioned that we should be willing to follow Jesus just like the apostles did.
 I didn’t take his suggestion well.
 With a bit of sarcasm and wit (if I say so myself), I replied, “How can GOD not realize that things are different now?
 Things have CHANGED!
 Our modern life includes house payments, car payments, insurance, gasoline, and expensive stuff!
 Think about it.
 It was relatively easy for those guys 2,000 years ago.
 All they had to do was put on sandals and carry a stick!”

 We’ve laughed about this comment, and it’s sparked many intriguing conversations.
 This blog is a result of one of those chats.
-I have a feeling things will evolve in strange directions from here.
+I have a feeling that things will evolve in strange directions from here.

 One last thing.
 The day after our first “sandals” conversation, I heard from my friend in Florida again.
 This time, the conversation was dead serious.
 During evening prayers, he was considering how much things had changed in 2000 years.
 Then, he unmistakenly heard “I haven’t.”